lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="closures">Closures</h4>

-Trailing closure syntax is preferrable anywhere possible.
+Trailing closure syntax is preferable anywhere possible.
 Therefore, methods with closures as arguments aren't overloaded differing only by the name of trailing closures – that leads to ambiguity on the call site.
 Empty parentheses are not used on the call site for the methods with the only closure as an argument.

 **Do**: